Orphan gene: De novo gene birth

 Novel orphan genes continually arise de novo from non-coding sequences.
 These novel genes may be sufficiently beneficial to be swept to fixation by selection.
 Or, more likely, they will fade back into the non-genic background.
 This latter option is supported by research in Drosophila showing that young genes are more likely go extinct.
+Orphan genes have heterogeneous origins and the lack of detectable homology can reflect multiple processes (including horizontal transfer, transposable element domestication, overprinting, or extreme divergence) and is not, by definition, evidence of de novo origin.

 De novo genes were once thought to be a near impossibility due to the complex and potentially fragile intricacies of creating and maintaining functional polypeptides, but research from the past 10 years or so has found multiple examples of de novo genes, some of which are associated with important biological processes, particularly testes function in animals.
 De novo genes were also found in fungi and plants.

 For young orphan genes, it is sometimes possible to find homologous non-coding DNA sequences in sister taxa, which is generally accepted as strong evidence of de novo origin.
 However, the contribution of de novo origination to taxonomically restricted genes of older origin, particularly in relation to the traditional gene duplication theory of gene evolution, remains contested.
 Logistically, de novo origination is much easier for RNA genes than protein-coding ones and Nathan H. Lents and colleagues recently reported the existence of several young microRNA genes on human chromosome 21.